HellaElla/HellaElla.github.io/contact.md

 # Get in touch?

 eh, I don't talk to people much.
-But if you're so inclined, visit [my portfolio website](www.gabrielabenavidesaudio.com) where you can gather my contact information.
+But if you're so inclined, visit www.gabrielabenavidesaudio.com where you can gather my contact information.